Frequently Asked Questions:

 How does the waitlist work?
 We operate on a first come, first serve basis.
 Once a class has reached its limit, we will begin the waitlist.
 If you are on the waitlist, we will let you know if a spot has opened up in the class.
 Complete your float test and sign your waivers in the event you are accepted off the waitlist.
-We highly recommend to signup early to successfully register for your first choice.
-Classes often fill 30-60 days before they begin, especially during the summer time.
+We highly recommend to sign-up early to successfully register for your first choice.
+Programs often fill 30-60 days before they begin, especially during the summer time.

 What fitness level do I need to row and do I need to be a specific physical type to row?
 LWRC has members of all shapes and sizes…and ages!
 Rowing is an athletic endeavor but the focus in Learn to Row is on proper technique and having fun.
 If you have concern about a physical limitation, please contact us to determine if rowing is right for you.

 Will I end up in the water?
 In all LTR programs, you begin rowing in stable boats.
 While it is a rare occurrence for someone to end up in the water during LTR, the possibility does exist.
 It is always best to have dry clothes in the event you do end up in the water.
 When you row, you will always be accompanied by a coach in a launch boat to assist you.